rstkey/various-smart-contracts/ethereum (EVM)/ABOUT.md

 This directory contains EVM contracts.
 Contracts on Ethereum behave like objects in [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).

-The Ethereum contracts get executed by Ethereum virtual machine.
+The Ethereum contracts get executed by Ethereum virtual machine. (they run the EVM [byte codes](https://ethervm.io/))

+EVM based contracts and blockchains are all single threaded.
+That means that one contract at a time modifies the blockchain state.

 ## languages